 Tybee Island Light StationTybee Island

 The Tybee Island Light Station has been guiding mariners safe entrance into the Savannah River for over 270 years.
-The Tybee Island Light Station is one of America's most intact having all of its historic support buildings on its five-acre site.
-Rebuilt several times the current lightstation displays its 1916 day mark with 178 stairs and a First Order Fresnel lens (nine feet tall).
+The Tybee Island Light Station is one of America's most intact, having all of its historic support buildings on its five-acre site.
+Rebuilt several times, the current lightstation displays its 1916 day mark with 178 stairs and a First Order Fresnel lens (nine feet tall).
+Your ticket includes admission to the complete Tybee Island Light Station and the Tybee Museum in Battery Garland.
+Reservations required for groups of 10 or more.

 Roosevelt's Little White House Historic SiteWarm Springs